Gill6111-cg/daily-diary/Day04.md

 ### Explanation

+The loop starts with the value of `i` equal to 1.
+After each iteration, the value of `i` increases by one.
 The loop continues until the condition `i <= 5` becomes false.

 ---

 ### 2. Do-While Loop

-The `do-while` loop executes the code block at least once, even if the condition is false.
+The `do-while` loop is similar to the while loop, but it guarantees that the code block will execute at least once.

 ### Syntax